Decolonising the Curriculum: A Teacher's Guide

 Decolonising the curriculum means examining whose knowledge is taught and why.
 Practical strategies, key frameworks, and examples for UK teachers.

 For UK teachers, this question is both professionally urgent and personally complex.
-Around 33% of pupils in state-funded schools in England are from ethnic minority backgrounds (DfE, 2023), yet the curriculum in many schools still reflects a largely Eurocentric view of knowledge, history, and culture.
-Research from the Runnymede Trust (2020) shows that pupils from Black Caribbean heritage are 1.5 times more likely to be excluded than their white peers.
+Around 33% of learners in state-funded schools in England are from ethnic minority backgrounds (DfE, 2023), yet the curriculum in many schools still reflects a largely Eurocentric view of knowledge, history, and culture.
+Research from the Runnymede Trust (2020) shows that learners from Black Caribbean heritage are 1.5 times more likely to be excluded than their white peers.
 The evidence linking school belonging to academic attainment (Rumberger, 2011) suggests this is not coincidental.
-When pupils do not see themselves reflected in what is taught, the cost is measurable.
+When learners do not see themselves reflected in what is taught, the cost is measurable.

 This guide gives you the theoretical grounding, practical tools, and subject-specific strategies to begin that process in your school.